vmware-archive/datadog-config-oss/README.md

 We added tags, it's a breaking change because in order to use it, you'll have to specify the tags that you want associated with your deployment (see below for details).
 We're calling this `version 2.x`, and moving forward development will be incorporated into this branch.

-Please start tracking `v1.0.0 final` if you do not want to change your config.yml.
+Please start tracking branch `v1` if you do not want to change your config.yml.
 We recognize that most folks will be tracking `master`, and as such we will hold off on merging in version 2.x commits until Mar 24, 2016.

 ### Updating to version 2.x